 Aquatic ferns from the genus Azolla constitute a symbiosis with cyanobacteria superseding the productivity of our crop plants whilst requiring no nitrogen fertilizer input.
 Their domestication is the subject of our investigations exploring dissemination and storage, breeding, yields of particular components such as protein, polyphenolics and lipids, and agro-system development to mine phosphate or palliate submergence of soils.

 Even a small increase in ambient temperature considerably hampers growth and productivity of many plants species including crops.

-We investigate the molecular networks underlying growth adaptation in response to high ambient temperatures (thermomorphogenesis) to generate future crops that can withstand the impact of projected global warming
+We investigate the molecular and epigenetic networks underlying growth adaptation in response to high ambient temperatures (thermomorphogenesis) to generate future crops that can withstand the impact of projected global warming.

 Fungal physiology is the basis of biotope and global dispersion of fungal species.
 Special professor Ronald de Vries and his team studies fungal physiology in relation to natural substrates and addresses aspects including production of extracellular enzymes, metabolic pathways and regulators controlling the fungal response to the substrates present in the environment.